shin-kinos/cons-capra07/README.md

 A Rust program that calculates conservation score a site in a Multiple Sequence Alignment (MSA) using Jensen-Shannon divergence.

 ## Description
-* This program scores residue conservation in each site of a MSA.
+* This program scores residue conservation in each site on a MSA.
 * The scoring measure is based on Jensen-Shannon divergence (JSD) applied by Capra and Singh [1].
 * It takes account of background distribution, sequence weighting and gap penalty.